gautamvpn/MyTimerApp/README.md

 A React Native app that allows users to create, manage, and visualize multiple customizable timers with category-based grouping and progress tracking.

+### creating a new project with expo
+npx create-expo-app MyTimerApp --template blank

 ## Features

 ### 1. Add Timer